JoaoGuilhermeLW/100-Days-of-Code/log.md

 * The helpers subdirectory holds any helper classes used to assist the model, view, and controller classes.
 This helps to keep the model, view, and controller code small, focused, and uncluttered.

 `Thoughts`: Similar to Django with few differences.

+### Day 29 July 22, 2021

+`Today's Progress`: Learned about models validation in Rails, installed Postgresql and configure it.

+`Thoughts`: New world is open.